 Yet, beginning in the first century and continuing today - popular religious leaders representing numerous churches and denominations - attempt to undermine and redefine this crucial benefit of Christ's salvation.
-Their objective is achieved by taking the sin that Christ previously removed - and subtly placing it back on the shoulders of the Christian.
+Their objective is to take the sin that Christ previously removed - and subtly place it back on the shoulders of the Christian.
 This provides us with a general framework for understanding the nature of widely-accepted mainstream theology responsible for leading many astray throughout church history.

 An Unpopular Truth

 A vast majority of Christians avoid confronting a problem which has existed since the first century ... that Christendom consists of both a false (or counterfeit) church - and the authentic Church that operates within its ranks.
 The counterfeit church, consisting of false christians (as Paul refers to them in Galatians 2:4-5) is, by far, the larger of the two groups.

 Providing studies that examine this problem tends to offend well-meaning Christians who find themselves on the wrong side of Scripture.
 We agree that everyone has the right to believe in God anyway they choose.
 However, they do not have the right to demand that those beliefs, which clearly disagree with Scripture - to be treated as truth.